athornton/go-it-mostly-doesnt-suck/talk.rst

 Packages
 ########

-Standard library is quite large: math library (including complex and arbitrary precision numbers ), HTTP, regular expressions, JSON and XML encoding, 2D graphics....
+Standard library is quite robust: math library (including complex and arbitrary precision numbers ), HTTP, regular expressions, JSON and XML encoding, 2D graphics....

 No separate header files: the prologue of a Go binary package contains function names and their signatures.